 The essence of it was that I didn’t get to my perfect ideal life.
 I mean, not completely.

 Even now, I am still tweaking my life all the time.
 As time moves on, I realize more and more stuff about myself, and as I learn more about myself, I tweak my life.
-Tweaking, changing, upgrading, downgrading, and forever moving forward.
+Tweaking, changing, upgrading, downgrading.

-The great thing is that I know even if I fall into a valley now, it will never be as bad as it was at that time.
-Because now I have built up a repertoire of knowledge, and tools that act as my arsenal.
+The significant thing is that I know even if I fall into a valley now, it will never be as bad as it was.
+Because now I have built up a repertoire of knowledge and tools that act as my arsenal.

 I Am Forever Buffeted And Protected By My Daily Work On Myself

-This is a power that I don’t ever want to give up.
-This power keeps me going over and over and over again.
+This is a power that I never want to give up.
+This power keeps me going over and over repeatedly.

-It Doesn’t Mean That The Valleys Have Disappeared, But My Dealings With Them Has Changed
+It Doesn’t Mean That The Valleys Have Disappeared, But I Have Changed

 Okay, long title for this section.
 But you try cutting down a title like that.